Electron g-factor of valley states in realistic silicon quantum dots: Electron -factor at the interface

-These values are compatible with the tight-binding calculations of Nestoklon {\em et al.}\cite{Nestoklon3-2008} for a Si/Ge interface.
-They are higher by a factor 10, which is expected since the $\sim 3$ times higher electric field, and the abrupt $\rm Si/SiO_2$ interface.
+(with a relative error of $5\times 10^{-4}$; however a systematic error due to deviation from the high-field behavior, $\sim F_z^{2/3}$, is not accounted).
+These values are compatible with qualitative estimations for GaAs heterojunctions \cite{RashbaSheka-book1991}, and also with tight-binding calculations of Nestoklon {\em et al.}\cite{Nestoklon3-2008} for a Si/Ge interface.
+They are larger than the latter by a factor of 10, which is expected since here the electric field is $\sim 3$ times higher than in that calculations, and the $\rm Si/SiO_2$ interface is more abrupt.

-Finally, we would like to stress that the $g$-factor dependence of $F_z^{2/3}$ is for a high electric field ($F_z \gtrsim 3.\, 10^5\, {\rm V/m}$, see Section \ref{sec: valley-splitting}).
-Thus, we will model the low-field dependence in a simplistic way, by adding a (valley dependent) $g$-factor offset $\delta x_{v_i}$:
+Finally, we would like to stress that the $g$-factor dependence of $F_z^{2/3}$ is for a high electric field (see Sec. \ref{sec: valley-splitting}).
+Thus, we will model the low-field dependence in a simplistic way, by adding a (valley dependent) $g$-factor offset $\delta x_{v_i}$ (Fig.~\ref{fig:3}a):

 where $g_{\rm Si}^* \simeq 1.9983$ is the bulk value in Si for in-plane magnetic field \cite{WilsonFeher1960BullAPS,Roth1960PR,Liu1962PR}.
-By fitting Eq.~(\ref{g-factor-Fz-dependence}) to the experimental data, Fig.~\ref{fig:3}a,b, with $g_{1e}(F_{z0}) = 1.9975$ and $g_{3e}(F_{z0}) = 1.9912$, one obtains the $g$-factor offsets $\delta x_{v_1} \simeq -0.0121$, and $\delta x_{v_2} \simeq 0.0179$, for this particular angle $\varphi = \pi/4$; $B_{\|}$ along the $[110]$-direction.
+By fitting Eq.~(\ref{g-factor-Fz-dependence}) to the experimental data, Fig.~\ref{fig:3}b, one obtains the $g$-factor offsets $\delta x_{v_1} \simeq -0.012$, and $\delta x_{v_2} \simeq 0.018$ (with an error of $5\times 10^{-4}$), for this particular angle $\varphi = \pi/4$, when $B_{\|}$ is along the $[110]$-direction.
 We note, that the assumed $C_{\rm 2v}$-symmetry of the interface (quantum well) implies that the low-electric field Hamiltonian will be described by the same invariant Rashba and Dresselhaus structures, see Eq.~(\ref{spin-valley-mixing-3D}).
 This would imply some $\sim \sin 2\varphi$ dependence of the offset values, reflecting the symmetry.
 A theory of the low-electric field effects in the $g$-factors, including offsets will be considered elsewhere.